C0C0AN/audiometry_mri/CODE_OF_CONDUCT.rst

 ## Enforcement

-Members of the community who violate these rules - no matter how much they have contributed to the BIDS Starter Kit, or how specialised their skill set - will be approached by Peer or Rita.
-If inappropriate behaviour persists after this discussion, the contributer will be asked to discontinue their participation in the BIDSonym project.
+Members of the community who violate these rules - no matter how much they have contributed to ANSL, or how specialised their skill set - will be approached by Peer or Michael.
+If inappropriate behaviour persists after this discussion, the contributor will be asked to discontinue their participation in the ANSL project.

-**To report an issue you have with community interactions** please contact [Peer](https://github.com/peerherholz) or [Michael](https://github.com/M-earnest).
+**To report an issue you have with community interactions** please contact `Peer <https://github.com/peerherholz>`_ or `Michael <https://github.com/M-earnest>`_.
 All communication will be treated as confidential.

 ## Attribution